Your Attitude Affects Outcome

 Prompt #1: Practicing Gratitude

-“What are some of the things for which you each are grateful?”
+“What are some of the things for which each of us are grateful?”

 Let each person share their thoughts.
 Consider having one person jot down each thing so you can post it somewhere in the house where you can all see it.